Data Governance for Insurance

 The Context

-Operating in the insurance sector, the company possessed a vast information asset rich not only in sensitive data subject to strict national and international regulations, but also in information used across multiple departments and essential for the composition of products offered to clients.
-The company therefore needed to inventory all its reports and leverage them to gain full insight into the origin of the data, the roles associated with it, the responsible figures in its management, and, finally, its destination in the creation of policies and insurance products for the public.
+Operating in the insurance sector, the company possessed vast quantities of data, both sensitive information subject to strict national and international regulations as well as information used across multiple departments to develop insurance products offered to clients.
+To do so, the company needed to catalog all data reports and leverage them to gain full insight into each dataset’s provenance, ownership, responsible stakeholders, and ultimate use in the development of policies and insurance products for the public.

-In the absence of a topology of the information assets, the company was unable to unequivocally trace the lifecycle of a data point, from its origin to its uses, including the modifications it underwent over time and its relationships with other information.
-The lack of data lineage made every modification a potential cause of unpredictable effects within reports, policies, and products.
+Without a clear map of information assets, the company struggled to trace the full lifecycle of a data point, from its origin to its usage, including the modifications it underwent over time and its links to other information.
+This lack of data lineage made every modification a potential cause of unpredictable downstream effects on reports, policies, and products.

 Solutions

-Having understood in detail the context of data management within the company, we decided to outline the subsequent actions following a bottom-up approach, prioritizing decisive interventions on specific areas of concern, as indicated by the client, while still keeping the project scalable to encompass broader areas of the company's Data Governance.
+Having fully understood the context of data management within the company, we decided to outline the subsequent actions by adopting a bottom-up approach that prioritized decisive interventions in specific areas of concern, as indicated by the client, while ensuring the project was scalable enough to encompass broader areas of the company's Data Governance.

-The first, essential phase required the rationalization of all existing information.
-We scanned all databases to understand the exact placement of the information and the processes in place, then assigned stakeholders responsible for their update and maintenance.
-We then identified the lineage of the information with two complementary goals: to trace the physical end-to-end path of the data, and thus their complete life cycle, and to fully understand their logical function, identifying the ways in which they contributed to the construction of complex business concepts.
+The first phase required rationalizing all existing information.
+We scanned all databases to determine where information resided and how processes worked, then assigned clear maintenance and update responsibilities to stakeholders.
+We also identified the information lineage with two additional goals: to trace each data point’s physical end-to-end journey, and thus its complete lifecycle, and to fully understand its logical function by identifying the ways in which it contributed to the construction of complex business concepts.

-After analyzing the company's Data Governance needs, we proceeded to identify a Microsoft technology partner with solid experience in the system component.
-We then chose to base the Data Governance project on a fully managed cloud infrastructure, entirely managed by us, to which we added active monitoring services for the system component (SMS) and application support services (AMS).
+After analyzing the company's Data Governance needs, we partnered with a Microsoft technology provider experienced in system components to build and manage the Data Governance project on a completely cloud-based framework.
+This infrastructure included services such as active monitoring of system components (SMS) and application support (AMS).

-To ensure the full success of the company’s objectives, we designed a pilot project integrating contributions from both internal and external teams.
-We initiated an intense awareness campaign on data governance topics within the company departments involved in the project, creating opportunities to explain the facets of Data Governance and its positive effects on workflow and business productivity.
+To ensure the full success of the company’s objectives, we designed a pilot project that integrated input from both internal and external teams.
+An extensive awareness campaign on data governance was initiated across company departments involved in the project, highlighting the benefits of Data Governance and its positive effects on workflow and business productivity.

 The results

-Scanning the metadata and reconstructing its physical lineage made it possible to associate a specific data set with each business concept.
-Mapping the life cycle of each data, including the interconnections between information and departments, provided a complex reference framework.
-Using this, the company can now conduct detailed impact analyses, providing a holistic view of the effects of every possible decision on the entire information infrastructure.
+Scanning metadata and reconstructing its physical lineage made it possible to associate a specific dataset with a specific business concept.
+Mapping the lifecycle of each piece of data, including its interconnections with different departments, provided a complex reference framework.
+The company can now harness this strategy to conduct detailed impact analyses that provide a holistic view of how decisions impact the entire information infrastructure.

-Thanks to the involvement of multiple teams in a careful internal awareness process, the company has taken its first steps in developing a shared data-driven culture, where key roles are able to recognize the function and cardinal importance of Data Governance, acquiring the tools and skills necessary to manage data responsibly within standardized and efficient workflows.
+The company embraced a shared data-driven culture thanks to the involvement of multiple teams and a strong internal awareness campaign.
+Key staff members now recognize the function and vital importance of Data Governance after having acquired tools and skills necessary to manage data responsibly within standardized and efficient workflows.